CS682-S18/notes/zookeeper.md

 ### ZooKeeper for Group Membership

-We will explore is using ZooKeeper as a way to discover other nodes participating in a particular application, for example a chat application.
+We will explore using ZooKeeper as a way to discover other nodes participating in a particular application, for example a chat application.
 The basic idea is that the we will define a structure such that the top-level znode represents the application, each child of that znode represents a group member, that is a single instance of the application, and the data will contain all of the relevant details for communicating with the group member.

 ```
 /CS682_chat